ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `positive_label`

 `output_feature_name` can be a category or binary feature.
 For each metric specified in `metrics` (options are `f1`, `precision`, `recall`, `accuracy`), this visualization produces a line chart plotting a threshold on the confidence of the model against the metric for the specified `output_feature_name`.
-If `output_feature_name` is a category feature, `positive_label` indicates which is the class to be considered positive class and all the others will be considered negative.
+If `output_feature_name` is a category feature, `positive_label` indicates which class is to be considered the positive class, all others will be considered negative.
-It needs to be an integer, to figure out the association between classes and integers check the `ground_truth_metadata` JSON file.
+`positive_label` must be an integer, to find the integer label associated with a class check the `ground_truth_metadata` JSON file.

 ![Binary_Threshold_vs_Metric](../images/binary_threshold_vs_metric.png "Binary_Threshold_vs_Metric")